aserputov/desktopClient/README.md

-brew install freerdp
+1. brew install freerdp - ..✓
-brew install --cask xquartz
+2. brew install --cask xquartz.
-create api for desktop to be available ✓
+3. create api for desktop to be available.

-- ip and password to run custom desktops. ✓
+4. get custom pass and ip.